Hi-Folks/statistics/README.md

 In this package I'm collecting some useful statistic functions.
 Once upon a time, I was playing with FIT files.
 A FIT file is a file where is collected a lot of information about your sport activities.
 In that file you have the tracking of your Hearth Rate, Speed, Cadence, Power etc.
 I needed to apply some statistic functions to understand better the numbers and the sport activity performance.
 I collected some functions like:
-- mean: the average of the data set;
+- mean: the average of the data set (and geometric mean);
-- mode: the most common number in data set;
+- mode: the most common number in data set (and multi mode);
-- median: the middle of the set of values;
+- median: the middle of the set of values (median low and median high);
 - range: the difference between the largest and smallest values
 - first quartile ( or lowest percentile);
 - third quartile (or highest percentile);
 - frequency table (cumulative, relative);
+- standard deviation (population and sample);
+- variance (population and sample);
 - etc...